-The light beam pivots based on steering wheel position and speed.
+The light beam pivots based on steering wheel angle and speed, improving lighting in curves.

 Corner lighting

 On tight bends or when turning off, depending on the steering angle or the indicator light signal, an additional left or right reflector is switched on which illuminates the road in the direction of travel.
 It is activated up to a speed of 40 km/h.